pzim-devdata/mpv-scripts/README.md

 `if sub.type == "sub" and sub.lang:find("en") and not sub.forced and (sub.title == nil or not sub.title:find("SDH") and not string.lower(sub.title):find("force"))`

 By adding the additional condition sub.lang:find("en"), you are checking if the subtitle language matches "en" (for English).
-This modification ensures that only English subtitles that are not FORCED and do not contain "SDH" in their title will be selected.
+This modification ensures that only English subtitles that are not FORCED and do not contain "SDH" in their title will be automatically selected.

 8. You can also modify the script to not play any subtitile if a specific audio langage is already selected: